Self-Directed Learning: A Never-Ending Journey

 Come sophomore year, I decided it was only just the particular school I had been at which was stressing me out, and started at the local high school as a transfer student.
-I lasted 5 weeks.
+It lasted for 5 weeks.
 On transcripts, these 5 weeks do not exist.
-While I was at school, my little sister and mom were experimenting with “unschooling“, a newer form of at home education.
+While I was at school, my little sister and mom were experimenting with “unschooling“, a newer form of at-home education.
 Unschooling is an alternative education path which has absolutely no curriculum; it allows the student to explore their interests and find what truly sparks their soul.
 It gives them the time to pursue and become experts in the field.
 I decided to try this, because why not?
 I had tried everything else up to this point.
 I expected my passion to be delivered in a dream, or in a neat package at my doorstep with a note saying “congratulations, here is your passion and path in life!”
 Sadly, this was not the case.
 I went through many phases, and none of them brought me true joy.
 We hired Blake Boles as a mentor for over the winter months.
 He helped me build this site (thanks, Blake!) and narrow in on a few paths which were exciting to me.
 It was at this point I realized how important travel was to me, but it was not yet time for that to begin.
 I applied to trips to Nepal, Mexico, France, and Peru, but none of them worked out for me.